Snow crab - Estuary and Northern Gulf of St. Lawrence Inshore Areas (12A, 12B, 12C, 13, 14, 15, 16, 16A and 17)

 For conservation reasons or for any other valid reason, the Minister may modify the access, allocations and sharing arrangements outlined in the existing IFMP in accordance with the powers conferred on him pursuant to the Fisheries Act.

 The principles intended to guide the management of Canada’s Atlantic fisheries, including priority access to fisheries resources, are outlined in the Policy Framework for the Management of Fisheries on Canada’s Atlantic Coast, which can be obtained from a DFO office or online.

 Access to the snow crab fishery is limited and allocated through licences issued under section 7 of the Fisheries Act and section 4 of the Aboriginal Communal Fishing Licences Regulations.
-Policies governing the issuance of licences, including re-issuance, licence splits, vessel replacement, and fisher and vessel registration, as well as the general guidelines, are outlined in the Commercial Fisheries Licensing Policy for Eastern Canada, which can be obtained from a DFO licensing centre or online here.
+Policies governing the issuance of licences, including re-issuance, licence splits, vessel replacement, and fisher and vessel registration, as well as the general guidelines, are outlined in the Commercial Fisheries Licensing Policy for Eastern Canada, which can be obtained from a DFO licensing centre or from here.

 More information about other fisheries policies and frameworks can be found on DFO’s national website.